For Black homeowners, a common conundrum with appraisals

-After securing a lender, the couple scheduled an appraiser and began researching home values in their neighborhood, a tree-lined community dotted with Craftsman and Tudor-style homes just west of downtown Denver.
+After securing a lender, the couple scheduled an appraiser and began researching home values in their neighborhood, a tree-lined community dotted with Craftsman and Tudor-style homes just east of downtown Denver.
 Their three-bedroom property sits in a racially diverse area where homes typically sell for $450,000 to $550,000.
 The couple estimated that their home would appraise for about $500,000.

 But the appraiser, who visited the home when Lorenzo was there with the couple’s three young children, assigned a value of $405,000.
 Surprised by the lower figure, they took a closer look at the results and discovered that all the comparable sales data used by the appraiser was taken from north of Martin Luther King Boulevard — a predominantly Black neighborhood — even though their home is south of the boulevard.